Cargo Lambda New

 - logs: Whether the extension is a Logs extension or not.

-You can add additional variables to render by a template with the flag --render-var
+You can add additional variables to render by a template with the flag --render-var.
+This flag takes variables in the format KEY=VALUE:

 cargo lambda new \